 Manchester is home to a large range of free-to-attend museums and galleries which rank among the best in the country.
 Choose from over 90 museums and galleries, most of which are free to enter, in and around the city.
 Visit The Lowry, IWM North, National Football Museum, Museum of Science and Industry (MSI), Manchester Art Gallery, Manchester United Museum and Stadium Tour and many more.

 From high-end restaurants and renowned chefs setting up camp here, to independent good value eateries, global cuisine and also locally produced grub on offer, Manchester has cemented itself as a culinary city.
-For the most up-to-date information please click here.

 From designer boutiques to high street shopping to vintage boutiques, Manchester has something for everyone when it comes to shopping.
 The main shopping areas within the city are located a short walk from the conference venue.
 Click here for more information.